CMHAAorg/cmhaa-website/site/content/about-duplicate.md

   - type: youtube_with_quote
     youtube_quote_text: The last thing we want as leaders is to have employees feeling stressed, depressed or anxious, or suffer an undiagnosed mental health condition that’s making their lives miserable.
-But there’s also a feeling of helplessness among us all about what to do.
+But there’s a feeling of helplessness among us all about what to do.
 There is no magic solution to dealing with mental health.
 But I’m hopeful that initiatives like Corporate Mental Health Alliance Australia become the ‘secret sauce’